 What Can You Do About Your Costs?

 Typically, we don’t recommend altering your benefits unless you fully understand the impact of the proposed changes and the “worst case scenario” that can result.
 And sometimes, if you delete a benefit, you may not be able to get it back, or you may have to wait for an “Open Enrollment” period which could be the following year.

-For example, if you alter your private health care plan by substantially bringing your catastrophic deductible up to $10,000, your potential costs (with coinsurance) could be as much as $15,000.
-If you were to have two major claims in successive years, are you prepared to pay $30,000 out of your own pocket?
+For example, if you decide to change your private healthcare plan by substantially increasing your catastrophic deductible up to $8,150, your potential costs (with coinsurance) could be as much as $16,300.
+If you were to have two major claims in successive years, are you prepared to pay that amount out of your own pocket?

 Shopping and comparing to find new medical coverage can be time-consuming so it’s best to let the experts do all of the legwork for you.
 And yes…that’s where we can help!
 Whether you have pre-existing conditions, or you’re in perfect health, we’ll be able to evaluate dozens (often hundreds) of available plans in your area, and advise you if it’s feasible to reduce your premiums in a way that won’t jeopardize your long-term health care.

 How Are Insurance Premiums Calculated?

 Actually, there are a number of factors.
-Of course, your overall health plays a huge role in this calculation.
-If you don’t have any existing conditions, don’t smoke, don’t take any medications and you have a normal BMI (Body Mass Index), you’ll probably enjoy a low rate.
-Conversely, If you have been treated for cancer, diabetes or heart disease, there’s a good chance you’re not going to be happy with the rate you are being charged.
+Of course, since medical conditions do not impact your premium, pre-existing conditions are covered on Marketplace plans.
+If you don’t have any existing conditions, don’t smoke, don’t take any medications and you have a normal BMI (Body Mass Index), you should consider a Bronze-tier plan, unless you qualify for a federal subsidy.